About this policy

 Our server generates one cookie.
 It is used to keep track of the pages you have accessed while using our server.
 The cookie allows you to navigate back and forwards through the web site and return to pages you have already visited.
 The cookie exists only for the time you are accessing our server.

 In addition to web server logs, this website uses Google Analytics, a web analytics service provided by Google Inc. Reports obtained from Google Analytics are used to help improve the efficiency and usability of this web site.

 Google Analytics uses 'cookies' to help analyse how users use this site.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.

 Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.

-This site contains links to other sites.
-The Attorney-General's Department is not responsible for the privacy practices or the content of these sites.
+Our department is not responsible for the privacy practices or the content of these sites.

 We do not use, maintain or share personally identifiable information made available through social media sites including Facebook and YouTube.
 You should consult the privacy policies of these sites for further information.